adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

     >>> np.around(kp.ticks(), decimals=4)
     array([0.    , 0.7071, 1.2071])

-The third property gives the coordinates of the :py:attr:`.Kpoints.points` for the plot:
+The third property gives the coordinates of the :py:meth:`.Kpoints.points` for the plot:

 .. doctest::